ELW-courses/significantEarthquakes/README.md

   geom_timeline(aes(x = Date, size = Magnitude))
 ```

-Text lables can be added to the timeline plot by uding
+Text lables can be added to the timeline plot by using
 `geom_timeline_labels()`.
 This `geom_*` requires the column to use for
 labels to be specfied.
 A maximum number of earthquakes to label based on
 magnitude can be set as long as the size aesthetic is set to Magnitude.